drptbl/fb-homebrew-tap/README.md

 This is unfortunately complicated.

 1. [Join the GitHub team][team] associated with this repository.
-If you're reading this docuyment, you've probably already done so.
+If you're reading this document, you've probably already done so.

 2. If you haven't yet set up GitHub to work with your laptop, you'll need to [add your laptop's SSH key][ssh] to your GitHub account.